 If you want to freeze an opened can of sour cream, follow the steps below:

-- Whip it in a container to help distribute moisture evenly and minimise the components separation
+- Whip it in a container to help distribute moisture evenly and minimize the separation of the components

-- Put your cream in an airtight or Ziploc bag.
-An airtight container can also be used instead.
+- Put the cream in an airtight or Ziploc bag, or an airtight container

-- If you decide to use a Ziploc, remove as much air as you can before sealing it
+- If you use a Ziploc, remove as much air as possible before sealing

-On the other hand, if you want to freeze an unopened pack of sour cream that you have just bought and don’t want to use immediately, follow these steps:
+On the other hand, if you want to freeze an unopened pack of sour cream that you don’t like to use immediately, follow these steps:

-- Keep it in the freezer and leave it there until you are ready to make use of it.
-This helps decrease the moisture particles, which, in turn, will increase the sour cream’s shelf life.
+- Keep it in the freezer and leave it there until you are ready to use it – This helps decrease the moisture particles, which will increase the shelf life.

-- Do not forget to write down the date on the container or pack
+- Write down the date on the container or pack.

-If you want it to have that original thick texture, you can mix one or two tablespoons of cornstarch in it and stir.
-Never thaw it at room temperature as this encourages bacterial growth.
+If you want it to have that original, thick texture, you can mix 1 or 2 tablespoons of cornstarch in it and stir.
+Never thaw it at room temperature, as this encourages bacterial growth.